muehlefeldt/unity-machine-learning/docs/run-log.md

 * Reward: +0.01 if dist to target better.
 Else -0.02.
 Collision penalties also apply.
 * Desperate run to be honest.
 * Idea for future run: Training parameter adjust back to smaller values?
 But the parameters were choosen to promote more stable learning.
+* Result: Very unstable learning.

+## 1211
+* Still no movement in y possible for drone.
+* Dist to target normalised as reward.